 Moment of Transition – Auction Price: $5.4 Million

-Moment of Transition is a fascinating exploration of transformation, time, and perception, showcasing Salvador Dalí’s ability to create surreal, dreamlike narratives that challenge reality.
+Moment of Transition is a fascinating exploration of transformation, time, and perception, showcasing Dalí’s ability to construct surreal, dreamlike narratives that challenge your sense of reality.

-The painting features fluid, shifting forms that morph into one another, symbolizing the impermanence of existence and the subconscious mind’s ability to interpret multiple realities simultaneously.
-Dalí employed his paranoiac-critical method in this painting, a technique he developed to explore the subconscious through optical illusions and multiple perspectives.
-The imagery in Moment of Transition appears to evolve as the viewer observes it, reinforcing the idea that time and perception are not fixed, but constantly in flux.
+The painting features fluid, shifting forms that morph into one another, symbolizing the impermanence of existence and the subconscious mind’s ability to interpret multiple realities at once.
+Dalí used his paranoiac-critical method here, a technique he developed to explore the subconscious through optical illusions and multiple perspectives.
+The imagery seems to evolve as you look at it, reinforcing the idea that time and perception are not fixed but constantly in flux.

-This painting was created during a period when Dalí began incorporating more psychological, mathematical, and illusionistic elements into his work, transitioning from purely surrealist themes to a broader exploration of spirituality and existential thought.
+This painting came from a period when Dalí was incorporating more psychological, mathematical, and illusionistic elements into his work, transitioning from purely surrealist themes toward a broader exploration of spirituality and existential thought.

 Auction History and Market Value

-Moment of Transition sold at at Christie’s New York on May 6th 2014 for $5.4 million, reflecting the continued appreciation of Dalí’s mid-to-late career works.
-This sale price places it within the upper range of Dalí’s paintings that explore optical illusions and dream-state transformations, making it a valuable acquisition for collectors and investors.
+Moment of Transition sold at Christie’s New York on May 6, 2014 for $5.4 million, reflecting the continued appreciation of Dalí’s mid-to-late career works.
+That price puts it in the upper range of Dalí paintings exploring optical illusions and dream-state transformations, making it a valuable acquisition for collectors and investors with a sharp eye.

-To better understand its market trajectory, we can compare it with other Salvador Dalí paintings that feature psychological transformation and surreal perception:
+To get a clearer picture of its market trajectory, you can compare it with other Salvador Dalí paintings that explore psychological transformation and surreal perception.

 - “Couple aux têtes pleines de nuages” (1937) – Sold for $11.5 million in 2020.